miffili/getyocookon/README.md

 For this app, I further decided to use [React-Bootstrap](https://react-bootstrap.github.io/), which currently targets Bootstrap v3.

-Additionally I will [log](log.md) my process, as comprehensible as possible.
+Additionally I will [log](log.md) my process as comprehensible as possible.

 ## User stories